rohanphillips/watersportscentral/README.md

 [Demo Video](https://youtu.be/T6YpJ9vHxaM?raw=true)

+## Project Status

+This project is in the future planning phase

 ## Contributing to WaterSportsCentral
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
 To contribute to WaterSportsCentral, follow these steps: